hashicorp/inclusify/README.md

 ./inclusify updateDefault
 ```

 After verifying everything is working properly, delete the old base branch.
 If the `base` branch was protected, the protection will be removed automatically, and then the branch will be deleted.
-This will also delete the `update-ci-references` branch that was created in the first step.
+This will also delete the `update-references` branch that was created in the first step.
 ```
 ./inclusify deleteBranches
 ```